 The sexual exploitation of children and young people under 18 can involve exploitative relationships where young people receive something in return for performing sexual acts.
-Exploitation of any student can occur on a face-to-face level or through the use of technology, such as mobile phones or computers.
-In these situations a student could be encouraged to send or post indecent images of themselves.
+Exploitation of any student can occur on a face-to-face level or using technology, such as mobile phones or computers.
+In these situations, a student could be encouraged to send or post indecent images of themselves.

 In all cases the person exploiting students does so by misusing the power they have over them.
 This power may come through virtue of age, physical strength and/or economic resources.
-Violence, intimidation and coercion are common in exploitative relationships.
+Violence, intimidation, and coercion is common in exploitative relationships.